sciensoft/fluenttests/README.md

 ### Roadmap

 - Support to `complex64`, and `complex128` types
+- Add support to `reflect.Kind` for the testing methods `.BeOfType()`, and `.OfType()`
-- Add more auxiliary methods for strings, floats, and integers
+- Add more auxiliary methods for structs, interfaces, strings, floats, and integers
-- Add asynchronous test support
+- Add support asynchronous tests
-- Support for test panic
+- Add support for panic testing

 ## Contributions